 Step 2: Study the main factors

-Do not limit our imagination in selecting factors.
+Do not limit your imagination in selecting factors.
 Systems and equipment, organization and documentation, human and non-human, white magic and black magic – all these can affect the problem to a certain degree.
 The more factors you encompass, the higher chances you have to touch the truth.

 Take the McKinsey 7-S Framework as a starting point.
-It is based on a theory that to operate successfully an organization needs to keep track of functioning of the 7 interconnected elements: Strategy, Structure, Systems, Shared values, Skills, Style and Staff.
+It is based on a theory that to operate successfully an organization needs to keep track of functioning of the 7 interconnected elements: Strategy, Structure, Systems, Shared Values, Skills, Style and Staff.